CHAPEL BOOKS

 [Fox document] Will of William Fox of Melbourne

 This is the copy used to obtain probate.
 The will is dated 1787 and it is annotated 'He dyed 26 April 1788'.
 It mentions his brother Francis, sister Mary and several other relatives.
-Although the seal of the probate office survives, the actual grant of probate is missing. (ref 5422) £15.00 post-free Not for export
+Although the seal of the probate office survives, the actual grant of probate is missing. (ref 5422) £15.00 post-free

 The Diary of Joseph Jenkinson of Dronfield [Derbyshire] 1833-43

 Edited by Kathleen M Battye, Derbyshire Record Society Occasional Paper No 7, 1987.
 A5 booklet in cream card covers, 95pp inc index, 6 ills inc centrefold map of Dronfield in 1846 taken from the Inclosure Award.
 Joseph Jenkinson was born into a family of hatmakers.
 His sporadic diaries written in the years 1833 (Dronfield), 1839 (London) and 1843 (London) supplemented by a series of letters written in 1839 (from London) provide insights into the life and times of the skilled working class both in London and the Provinces in the 1830s and 1840s.
 All this is accompanied by a full introduction and notes plus appendices.
-G. (ref 0000) £2.50 post-free
+G. (ref 0000) £4.00 post-free

 [Pool family of Hullandward] Small Archive of Family Papers

 A collection of about a dozen papers dating from 1793 to 1884.
 The papers revolve around two Richard Pool(e)s, one of whom made his mark on a 1793 conveyance of land in Cowdray's Lane, Duffield (the papers imply he died around 1810), and another who died in Hullandward in 1872.
 The papers also concern a John Pool who died 1829/30.
-Some original, some copies, but a nice little collection. (ref 7418) £30.00 post-free Not for export
+Some original, some copies, but a nice little collection. (ref 7418) £30.00 post-free

 George Sitwell's Letterbook 1662-66

 Derbyshire Record Society vol 10, 1985.
 301pp inc 2 indexes, 4 ills inc Sitwell pedigree.
 For most of his life, George Sitwell was involved in the iron trade and for upwards of 25 years he was a leading figure in the East Midlands iron industry.
 The 500 letters copied into the letterbook provide a wealth of information on the operations of a country ironmaster, his products, consumption of charcoal & other raw materials, sales locally & nationally.
 There's also much incidental detail on money-lending, credit, internal transport, the postal service and the activities of a gentry family generally.
-In print at £20.00, this F copy in Fd/w (ref 0000) £10.00
+In print at £20.00, this F copy in F d/w (ref 0000) £10.00

 [Sleigh] Small Collection of Papers inc Solicitors Correspondence

 All concern John Sleigh and covers the years 1855-1885.
 His abodes are variously shown as Bradborne, Bakewell and Darley, which may indicate more than one John Sleigh.
 29 items in all inc an 1885 postcard in which he very briefly mentions that Alice (wife??) had broken her collar bone falling down the stairs.
-All 29 items are very minor papers. (ref 0000) £10.00 post-free
+All 29 items are very minor papers. (ref 7411) £10.00 post-free

 Not for export